-The Pixie comes in a cute cotton carrying pouch, and for every cup purchased, the company donates one to a woman in need.
+The Pixie comes with an attractive cotton carrying case, and with every cup sold, one is donated to a woman in need by the company.
 Be aware that there is a bible verse printed inside the cup, which may be a positive or a negative for different customers.
 If you're looking for a basic, comfortable cup that removes best via the stem and that won't break the bank, this is a great option.

 If anyone can make menstrual cups cool, it's Saalt.
 You'll be drawn in by striking graphics and packaging, a selection of beautiful colors (seafoam green! desert blush!), and a carrying pouch that doesn't scream, "this is for a menstrual cup!"
 They back it up with a great product that's easy to use and high quality.
 For those with lower cervixes, this cup's shorter body will make it sit properly without discomfort.
 Those with higher cervixes will like it too, though, because its long stem makes it accessible even if it's sitting higher up within you.
 Its slightly softer silicone gives it a bit of added comfort, but it isn't so soft that we couldn't insert it easily.